tjebo/eye/cran-comments.md

 * Update import field description: add package "eyedata"

 ### Functions and objects (details)
-* introduced new verbs for class conversion for nice integration into known R grammar (issue #6) - simple wrapper for `va(x, to = ...)`
+* introduced new verbs `as_...` and `to_...` for class conversion for nice integration into known R grammar (issue #6) - simple wrapper for `va(x, to = ...)`
 * `va`
     * add arguments "from", "noplus" and "smallstep"
     * removed "from_logmar" and "logmarstep"
     * VA notation guessing is not done by single element any more, but will be forced choice either by most likely or with argument "from".
-Any implausible
-      values will be forced to NA.
+Any implausible values will be forced to NA.
     * issue #6: introduce new verbs to convert to specific VA class
     * issue #21 weird snellen values (e.g., 20/41) can now also converted to other snellen values.
     * New S3 methods introduced to check plausibility of entries by VA class.
     * Adding plus/minus entries is now done by actual logmar values rather than via lookup in the VA chart (rewrite of `snellen_steps` function)